 The RTMA has been putting up various reports and memoranda to the Government of India, the Government of Rajasthan, and various committees and meetings, from time to time.
 The RTMA keeps in touch with the Government on how the mills can get power at a cheaper rate.
 Rajasthan has a huge base for Solar and Wind power.
 A requisition that power can be made available at Rs.
 5.50 per unit, which is now around Rs.
 6.30 per unit for consumption of 1MW or below, has been put up for approval.
 As there are lots of expansions coming up in non-conventional energy (which is solar), we are trying to make mills sustainable on the power front, and the state of Rajasthan can prosper further.

 The Directory 2021 the 28th series – provides details about each member millin regards to investment, and consumption ofraw material, production, import, export, etc. along with the address, telephone, fax number and e-mail address of the offices and officers in Rajasthan and the country, related to the textile industry.
 Thus, it has become a good reference book for research and marketing of the goods and machinery relating to the textile industry.

-The Directory has been highly appreciated by both, the organizations finding place in it and users.
-It is hoped that it will be received with ovation, like its past numbers, by the industrialists, traders, Govt. departments and researchers in the field of Textiles.
+The directory has been highly appreciated by both, the organizations finding a place in it and users.
+It is hoped that it will be received with an ovation, like its past numbers, by the industrialists, traders, Govt. departments, and researchers in the field of textiles.

 The Rajasthan Textile Mills Association